-The key requirements
+The key requirements of intra-group agreement

 It is worthwhile being clear about the basic requirements of intercompany agreements.

 In relation to any intra-group supply, the relevant intercompany agreements obviously need to be consistent with the group’s transfer pricing policies as regards the nature of the supply, the terms of supply (including the allocation of risk) and the pricing of the supply.
 They need to appropriately differentiate the terms of the supply from other reference points.
 They also need to be consistent with the reality of how the arrangements are operated and managed in practice.
-Complicated change control or reporting provisions which have been imported from an arm’s-length commercial contract will do nothing to enhance a group’s transfer pricing position if they are not actually followed.
+Complicated change control or reporting provisions which have been imported from an arms-length commercial contract will do nothing to enhance a group’s transfer pricing position if they are not actually followed.

 The terms of the intercompany agreements must be consistent with the legal and beneficial ownership of any relevant assets.
 For example, an intra-group agreement where a company purports to grant a licence over intellectual property which it does not actually own, may be likely to create confusion rather than promoting the group’s transfer pricing objectives.